Theme Park Queue - 10 Course Points

 Overview

-The ThemeParkQueue.java class represents an Linked-List implementation of a simple queue.
-The class attributes and constructor are provided, along with the pop() method.
+The ThemeParkQueue.java class represents a Linked-List implementation of a simple queue.
+The class attributes and constructor are provided.

-You must fill in the code for the enqueue() and dequeue() methods, to finish the Queue of Strings and enable the Theme Park Queue Driver visualization.
+You must fill in the code for the enqueue(), dequeue(), and appendQueue() methods, to finish the Queue of Strings and enable the Theme Park Queue Driver visualization.

 The ThemeParkQueue class is a queue, implemented using a Linked-List.
 It holds two pointers, one to the front of the line and one to the end of the line.
 This allows you to enqueue riders at the end of the line, and dequeue them from the front of the line.

-Each node in the linked-list is a Rider, which is a simple node containing only two attributes, name and next.
-The next field of each Rider node should point to the Rider node directly behind them in line.
+Each node in the linked-list is a Rider, which is represented by an LLNode<String> where the String data is the name of the rider.
+The next field of each LLNode should point to the node directly behind them in line.

 EX: